ysk24ok/ysk24ok.github.io/_posts/2021-09-02-difference_between_def_and_async_def_in_fastapi.md

  4166 ysk24ok   20   0  334980  30884  13100 S   0.3   0.5   0:00.31 uvicorn
 ```

-Thread switching which happens at the kernel level is more expensive than couroutine switching which happens at the user level.
+Thread switching which happens at the kernel level is more expensive than coroutine switching which happens at the user level.
-Processing lots of requests at the same time generates the large number of threads and all of them compete for CPU, which might cause performace degradation.
+Processing lots of requests at the same time generates the large number of threads and all of them compete for CPU, which might cause performance degradation.

 # Summary

-I think we should use `async def` if the path operation is CPU-intensive and the operation has to process lots of requests simultaneously, because using `def` creates lots of threads which can cause CPU contention.
+I think we should use `async def` if the path operation is CPU-intensive and the operation has to process numerous requests simultaneously, because using `def` creates lots of threads which can cause CPU contention.